dockur/stunnel/readme.md

 ### How do I select the mode?

 Stunnel can operate in two modes.
-The __server mode__ works as a transparent proxy in front of a server, so that clients that connect negotiate an TLS connection while the traffic forwarded to the destination server stays unencrypted.
+The __server mode__ works as a transparent proxy in front of a server, so that clients that connect negotiate an TLS connection while the traffic forwarded to the destination server will be unencrypted.

 The __client mode__ does the opposite thing.
 Clients connecting to stunnel running in client mode can establish a plain text connection and stunnel will create an encrypted TLS tunnel to the destination server.